huangqinjin/ucrt/README.md

 - On Windows XP, the VCRedist will deploy the UCRT itself.

 ## Where the UCRT sources
+A subset of UCRT sources has been released under the MIT license at [nuget.org](https://www.nuget.org/packages/Microsoft.Windows.SDK.CRTSource).
+Alternatively, they can be found at below locations:

 - **Include:** `C:\Program Files (x86)\Windows Kits\10\Include\%Version%\ucrt`.
 - **Source:** `C:\Program Files (x86)\Windows Kits\10\Source\%Version%\ucrt`.
 - **Redist DLLs:** `C:\Program Files (x86)\Windows Kits\10\Redist\%Version%\ucrt\DLLs\%ARCH%`.